 What benefits of Zydelig have been shown in studies?

-In a main study of 220 patients with previously treated chronic lymphocytic leukaemia, Zydelig was shown to be more effective at treating the cancer than placebo (a dummy treatment) when both were given in combination with another medicine rituximab: 75% of patients taking Zydelig had an improvement in their disease compared with 15% of patients taking placebo.
-Zydelig was also more effective than placebo in the subgroup of patients who had a specific genetic mutation in their cancer cells that makes them unsuitable for chemo-immunotherapy.
+In a main study of 220 patients with previously treated CLL, Zydelig was shown to be more effective at treating the cancer than placebo (a dummy treatment) when both were given in combination with rituximab: 75% of patients taking Zydelig had an improvement in their disease compared with 15% of patients taking placebo.
+Zydelig was also more effective than placebo in the subgroup of patients who had a specific genetic mutation in their cancer cells that makes them unsuitable for certain other therapies.

 Another main study evaluated Zydelig in patients with different lymphomas, including 72 patients with follicular lymphoma that had failed two previous treatments.
 Zydelig was shown to be effective, with 54% of patients with follicular lymphoma having either a complete or partial response to treatment.

 The most common side effects with Zydelig (which may affect more than 1 in 10 people) are infections (including lung infection caused by Pneumocystis jirovecii, and cytomegalovirus infections), neutropenia (low levels of neutrophils, a type of white blood cell), diarrhoea, increased liver enzymes in blood, rash, fever and increased blood fat levels.
 For the full list of all side effects reported with Zydelig, see the package leaflet.

 Based on studies in animals, Zydelig may be harmful to the unborn child.
 Zydelig is therefore not recommended during pregnancy, and women taking the medicine should use a reliable method of contraception to avoid becoming pregnant during treatment and for 1 month after treatment.
 It is also not known whether Zydelig can make hormonal contraceptives less effective.
 Women and their partners should therefore also use a barrier method of contraception such as condoms.